Keep it simple. Keep your super together!

 If you’ve changed your job or even your address, there’s a chance that some of your hard-earned super has slipped through the net, and has gone ‘missing’.

-At last count, there’s over $14 billion dollars of lost and unclaimed super sitting in inactive accounts.
+At last count, there’s over $17.5 billion of lost and unclaimed super sitting in inactive accounts.
 Some if it could be yours.

 Finding lost super isn’t as hard as it sounds; all you need to do is log in to your MyGov account and click on 'Manage my super'